suprachakra/Ride-Sharing-Ecosystem/README.md

 **Relevance**: High-density, short trips make ride-pooling a practical solution without significant inconvenience.

+#### Women Taxis & Family-Focused Fleets
+To maintain user confidence in specialized services (e.g., Women and Families Taxis), we optionally exclude these fleets from pooling unless drivers and passengers explicitly opt in.
+- If these specialized drivers choose pooling, the feature_flag=1 is enabled for Women Taxis on a pilot basis, with passenger consent screens ensuring comfort and privacy.
+- If feedback is negative or usage remains <2%, revert to private-only rides for Women Taxis.

 ---

 ##### **4.2.2 Fare Structure and Discount Logic**